Salt is cheap and readily available and is also easy to use. However, not all of them will give you the best result. So, does salt kill bed bugs?

 Can Epsom Salt Really Kill Bed Bugs?

-Also known as magnesium sulfate, Epsom salt is another type of salt that is used for many home and industrial purposes.
+Also known as magnesium sulfate, Epsom salt is another type of salt used for many home and industrial purposes.
 Farmers use it to add sulfur to the soil to enhance productivity by getting rid of pests.
 Also, Epsom salt is used to brew beer.

 Whether it kills bed bugs, there is no proof of that.
 Just like other types of salt, Epsom salt will not dry bed bugs off.
 Moreover, bed bugs don’t ingest anything other than blood, which means you will not use the salt to poison them.